BardezAnAvatar/Starbound-bardez-frackin-liquids-radioactive/README.md

 This repo is a mod for [Starbound](https://playstarbound.com/), based on top of the following mods:
 - [Frackin' Universe](https://steamcommunity.com/sharedfiles/filedetails/?id=729480149)
 - [Molten Liquids tabs for Furnace: Fission Furnace Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=2898371629) for organization
+- [Frackin' Universe Research: Move Isotopes in Geology off to the left](https://steamcommunity.com/sharedfiles/filedetails/?id=2897239142) for research grid organization (also I won't support two versions of this branch of the grid)
 - [mORE Liquids](https://steamcommunity.com/sharedfiles/filedetails/?id=1318339314) (for inspiration)

 This repo was branched off of [Starbound-bardez-ore-liquids-frackin](https://github.com/BardezAnAvatar/Starbound-bardez-ore-liquids-frackin) and its original commit history reflects that of its originating repo